XiangxiongFeng/p8105_hw2_XiangxiongFeng/HW2.md

 # e.
 Description:

 There are 845 observation in the resulting dataset.
-Some key variables includes Wheel_Type, which shows which type the trash wheel is; Homes Powered, which is calculate from Weight and average household energy usage; data, which shows data information.
+The dataset has 17 columes and 845 rows.Some key variables includes Wheel_Type, which shows which type the trash wheel is; Homes Powered, which is calculate from Weight and average household energy usage; data, which shows data information.
 By the available data, the total weight of trash collected by Professor Trash Wheel is 216.26.
 The total number of cigarette butts collected by Gwynnda in July of 2021 is 1.63^{4}.

 # Problem 3